roberto1648/deep-explanation-using-ai-for-explaining-the-results-of-ai/README.md

 ![png](README_files/README_39_0.png)

 As intended, the perturbated image does not diverge much from the original image.
-The image background is not affected that much by the perturbation while, on the other hand, the cat's features are blurred.
-The [paper cited above]() basically uses an optimized blurring mask to identify the important parts of the image.
-[The automatically derived perturbation here](https://github.com/roberto1648/deep-explanation-using-ai-for-explaining-the-results-of-ai/blob/master/deep_explanation.py) can customize the operations applied to the image (as opposed to only attenuating its pixels).
+The image background is minimally affected by the perturbation while, on the other hand, the cat's features are considerably distorted.
+The [related previous work](https://arxiv.org/abs/1704.03296) mentioned above applies an optimized attenuating mask to identify the important parts of the image.
+[The CNN-constructed perturbation here](https://github.com/roberto1648/deep-explanation-using-ai-for-explaining-the-results-of-ai/blob/master/deep_explanation.py) can customize the operations applied to the image (as opposed to only attenuating its pixels).
 Moreover, the convolutional layers may nonlinearly mix the pixels in producing the optimum perturbation.

-Notice that the small cartoon at the upper right corner (that contains a cartoon cat face) has also been considerably modified by the perturbation.
+Notice that the small cartoon at the upper right corner (that contains a cat face) has also been considerably modified by the perturbation.

 ## 3.7 Post-processing

 In this step:
 - The tensors are transformed from torch to numpy arrays.
-- A power of the difference between the original and perturbated images is calculated and then processed to highlight the areas of the image that are seemingly most important in the vgg_model assigning a class to it.
+- A power of the difference between the original and perturbated images is calculated and then processed to highlight the image portions that are seemingly most important in the vgg_model assigning a class to this particular image.
 The difference is elevated here to a relatively high power (sixth).
 This works as a form of thresholding.
-Other powers may be used here for different models.
+Other powers may be used for different models.
 - Features too close to the edge of the image are removed.
-This is because of possible artifacts that may be introduced due to padding with zeroes during the convolution operations above.
+This is for preventing possible artifacts that may be introduced due to padding with zeros during the convolution operations.
 A drawback is that valid features close to the edges (e.g., as the inserted cat face at the upper right corner) can be missed.
-But in most cases of interest the main image class is well represented inside the image.
+For most cases of interest the main image class is expected to be well represented within the image.

 ```python